DataDog/hiring-engineers/answers.md

 ##Level5

  As stated in the [documentation](http://docs.datadoghq.com/guides/agent_checks/), the agent writing is pretty straight forward.
  The very first step is to create a new file which can be called [test.yaml](https://github.com/CharlyF/hiring-engineers/blob/master/Code/test.yaml), it will be responsible for the initialisation.
-And the script in python [test.py](https://github.com/CharlyF/hiring-engineers/blob/master/Code/test.py) will provide a random value, which will basically prove that the system is up and running and thus we have succeeded to set our own agent check.
+This file should be placed in the conf.d folder in your API folder (usually ~/.datadog-agent/agent/conf.d).And the script in python [test.py](https://github.com/CharlyF/hiring-engineers/blob/master/Code/test.py) will provide a random value, which will basically prove that the system is up and running and thus we have succeeded to set our own agent check.
+This file should be added in the checks.d folder (usually ~/.datadog-agent/agent/checks.d).
+ Then, I used the snippet to import random, and send this value has a metric.
-Here is the[link](https://app.datadoghq.com/dash/48571/testpython?from_ts=1430877484194&to_ts=1430879289747&tile_size=m&tile_focus=58826549) to my dashboard and a screenshot of the agent writing graph:
+Here is the [link](https://app.datadoghq.com/dash/48571/testpython?from_ts=1430877484194&to_ts=1430879289747&tile_size=m&tile_focus=58826549) to my dashboard and a screenshot of the agent writing graph:
  ![Agent wrinting Graph](https://lh3.googleusercontent.com/71d7l2BSawTuaJeMomSB_Z7Xm2lSsIxtyA5BgRFmuak=s0 "AgentWriting_RandomGraph.png")
 ----------